 6 INRIA Paris-Rocquencourt, Domaine de Voluceau, BP 105, 781153 Le Chesnay, France

 7 UPMC University of Paris 6, JL Lions Lab., 4 place Jussieu, 75005 Paris, France

 BMC Biology 2014, 12:17 doi:10.1186/1741-7007-12-17Published: 28 February 2014

-The "timer" and "sizer" hypotheses find a natural expression in models based on Partial Differential Equations.
-Here we confront these models with recent data on Escherichia coli single cell growth.
-We demonstrate that a size-independent "timer" mechanism for division control, though theoretically possible, is quantitatively incompatible with the data and extremely sensitive to slight variations in the growth law.
-In contrast, a "sizer" model is robust and fits the data well.
+The timer and sizer hypotheses find a natural expression in models based on partial differential equations.
+Here we test these models with recent data on single-cell growth of Escherichia coli.
+We demonstrate that a size-independent timer mechanism for division control, though theoretically possible, is quantitatively incompatible with the data and extremely sensitive to slight variations in the growth law.
+In contrast, a sizer model is robust and fits the data well.
 In addition, we tested the effect of variability in individual growth rates and noise in septum positioning and found that size control is robust to this phenotypic noise.